Karinkallathani: Economy

-Leading banks are the Federal Bank, the Thazhekkod Co-Operative Urban Bank and the State Bank of Travancore.
+The leading banks in the area are the Federal Bank, the Thazhekkod Co-Operative Urban Bank and the State Bank of Travancore.

 Demographics

 Major language spoken is Malayalam.
 Hindi and English are also widely understood and spoken as official languages, while Tamil and Arabic are less commonly used.

 The population is predominantly Muslim, along with a sizeable Hindu population and small Christian population.
 Karinkallathani also has a small number of Tamils, mainly from rural districts of Tamil Nadu and migrants from North Indian states like Bihar, Jharkhand and Uttar Pradesh etc. who are engaged in labour and construction work.

 Culture

 Karinkallathani village is a predominantly Muslim populated area.
 Hindus exist in comparatively smaller numbers.
 So the culture of the locality is based upon Muslim traditions.
 Duff Muttu, Kolkali, and Aravanamuttu are common folk arts of this locality.
 There are many libraries attached to mosques giving a rich source of Islamic studies.
 Most of the books are written in Arabi-Malayalam which is a version of the Malayalam language written in Arabic script.
 People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
 Business and family issues are also sorted out during these evening meetings.

 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
 Hindu rituals are done here with a regular devotion like other parts of Kerala.